 Title VII of the Civil Rights Act of 1964 protects against sex discrimination.
 This includes employers taking a worker’s gender into consideration when making any type of employment decision, including hiring, firing, and promoting.
 Although Title VII was initially enacted to protect women from being treated less favorably than men, courts have interpreted it to apply to any type of discrimination based on gender.
 When males are discriminated against in favor of females, it is often called “reverse discrimination.”
 Further, recent case law has found that sex discrimination includes sexual orientation discrimination.
 Similarly, the Age Discrimination in Employment Act (ADEA), makes it illegal for certain employers to discriminate against workers over the age of forty.

 The university has not commented on this case.

-For more information or if you believe that you have suffered any form of employment discrimination, please contact the Georgia employment discrimination lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.
+For more information or if you believe that you have suffered any form of age employment or sex discrimination please contact our lawyers at Buckley Bala Wilson Mew LLP for an immediate case evaluation.